 To optimise your shipping logistics, ShipBob can help.
 To learn more about how ShipBob works, click the button below for more information and fulfilment pricing.

 Here are answers to the top questions people have about shipping logistics.

 What are the three types of logistics?

-  Inbound logistics are the operations that move products from a manufacturer to a fulfillment center or warehouse, including materials management, sourcing, and warehouse receiving.
-Outbound logistics are the operations necessary to move your products from a fulfillment center to your customers, such as order processing, picking and packing, and shipping.
+Inbound logistics are the operations that move products from a manufacturer to a fulfilment centre or warehouse, including materials management, sourcing, and warehouse receiving.
+Outbound logistics are the operations necessary to move your products from a fulfilment centre to your customers, such as order processing, picking and packing, and shipping.
 Reverse logistics are the processes necessary to successfully facilitate customer returns and exchanges.

 How can I enhance my shipping logistics?

 Shipping logistics are the backbone of your supply chain.
-Distributing inventory to multiple fulfillment centers that utilize modern warehouse management systems (WMS) and automated order management is the most effective way to improve shipping logistics and enhance customer experience.
+Distributing inventory to multiple fulfilment centres that utilise modern warehouse management systems (WMS) and automated order management is the most effective way to improve shipping logistics and enhance customer experience.

 Does ShipBob manage shipping logistics?

 ShipBob offers shipping logistics including fully outsourced fulfilment with automation, ecommerce warehousing, inventory forecasting and management, and affordable 2-day shipping shipping options.
 As the leading 3PL for ecommerce businesses, ShipBob handles shipping logistics for you, so you can focus on running your business.